Shelley Pokrivka didn't even think the sticky buns she made for the Pennsylvania Farm Show this year were going to be prize worthy.

 This was her daughter's first year winning ribbons at the Farm Show, with second-place sticky buns and a fifth place for fudge.

 "(My daughter) is probably a little more lighthearted about it than me," she said.
 "I can be fiercely competitive."

 They enjoy baking together even though Pokrivka said her small kitchen makes for tight baking quarters.

 Pokrivka beat 34 entries with the Heavenly Sticky Buns she entered, and she says the secret is having a good basic dough recipe.

 Using fresh and natural ingredients - always butter, never margarine - is another key to baking success, said Pokrivka.

 The competition: Sticky buns are judged on appearance, texture, consistency, taste and ingredients.
-The recipes must be original, and the sticky bans must be prepared in a disposable 8x8 pan.

 Some of the diverse entries included maple bacon and banana sticky buns.